Baruj Salinas: Exhibitions and publications

-Awards and reputation
+Awards, recognition, and legacy

 Throughout his career, Salinas has received numerous international fine art awards for his paintings.
 They include: Best Transparent Watercolor award from the Texas Watercolor Society (San Antonio, 1964), First Prize for Watercolor in the Hortt Memorial Exhibition at the Fort Lauderdale Museum of Art (1968), the Cintas Fellowship (twice; 1969, 1970), the Prize to Excellency at the VII Grand Prix International de Peinture in Cannes (1971), First Prize at the IV Pan American Exhibition in Miami, First Prize in the VI Latin American Print Biennial (Puerto Rico, 1983), and the National Prize of Engraving from the National Calcography of Madrid (1996).

-Salinas' artwork has been sold on fine art brokerage institutions including Sotheby's, Artnet, and others.
+Salinas' artwork has been sold on fine art brokerage institutions including Christie's, Artnet, and others.

 Contemporary art collector Dr. Arturo F. Mosquera, stated to the Miami Herald that Salinas is “one of the most prolific and important painters of the third generation [La Vieja Guardia] of Cuban artists.” while Cuban art critic Carlos Luis considers Salinas to be "one of the finest Cuban exponents of Abstract Expressionism."

 In 2021, Salinas was awarded the 2021 Premio Amelia Pelaez by the Cuban Cultural Center of New York.
 The award presentation event was co-sponsored by the New York City Department of Cultural Affairs.

+One year following his death, Salinas was honored with an official Proclamation by the City of Coral Gables.
+The Proclamation was part of the city's Centennial in 2025 and declared Salinas one of the city's "greatest cultural treasures" in recognition of his enduring cultural impact, contributions to abstraction, and the international reach and influence of his work in the 20th and 21st centuries.
+It also proclaimed Salinas 90th birthday as "Baruj Salinas Day" in the city.

+The Smithsonian Institution maintains records and archives on Salinas' career as part of the Archives of American Art.
+The archives include records and correspondences with several of Salinas' artistic relationships, including Joan Miró, Alexander Calder, Rufino Tamayo, Antoni Tàpies, Ramón Alejandro, Roberto Estopiñán, Rafael Soriano, and Ricardo Pau-Llosa.
+Salinas is also included in the LUX Digital Archives of Yale University.